Sabrina Ionescu: New York Liberty (2020–present)

 The next season, on May 18, 2021, Ionescu recorded her first professional triple-double in her 6th career game.
 She scored 26 points, 12 assists, and 10 rebounds, she became the fastest player in WNBA history to record a triple double.
 It was also the first Liberty triple-double, as well as the tenth in league history.

 On July 6, 2022, Ionescu had 31 points, 13 rebounds and 10 assists to record the first 30-point triple-double in WNBA history.

-Ionecscu and the Liberty advanced to the WNBA Finals in consecutive seasons (2023 and 2024).
+Ionescu and the Liberty advanced to the WNBA Finals in consecutive seasons (2023 and 2024).
 They were defeated by the Las Vegas Aces in 2023, 3 games to 1.
 The following season, they matched up against the Minnesota Lynx.
 In game 3 against Minnesota, Ionescu scored the game-winning three-pointer to give the Liberty a 2–1 series lead.
 In the fifth game, she had a bad night shooting the ball, but she contributed leading Liberty with 8 assists and 7 rebounds, 6 of which were defensive, in addition to 2 steals and 1 block in the fifth game, helping the team win its first championship in the history of the franchise.